October 30, 2024

 In honor of her daughter, Giroux went on to start the Lilabean Foundation for Pediatric Brain Cancer Research.
 The foundation’s mission is to fund critical childhood brain cancer research and to help raise awareness of the severity of the fatal disease.

-This week at the Amazon Web Services Inc. (AWS) summit in Washington D.C., AWS announced it is committing $10 million to empower nonprofit institutions to harness the power of the AWS cloud to advance pediatric and children’s causes worldwide.
+At the AWS Summit in Washington D.C., June 26-27, 2024, AWS announced its commitment of $10 million to empower nonprofit institutions to harness the power of the AWS cloud to advance pediatric and children’s causes worldwide.
 The funding will help to provide access to vital research for a vulnerable patient population that often suffers from restricted resources and limited sample sizes.

-The initiative will support a growing consortium of hospitals and other institutions that use both cloud computing and artificial intelligence (AI) with the common goal to accelerate research and discoveries.
+The initiative will support a growing consortium of hospitals and other institutions that use both cloud computing and AI with the common goal to accelerate research and discoveries.
 By more effectively managing data in the cloud, researchers will be able to better understand the genetic make-up of diseases, which leads to quicker, more accurate diagnoses—and more effective personalized treatments for patients.

 AWS’s $10 million dollar commitment includes a $3 million philanthropic commitment that will be distributed between three organizations.
 The following organizations will receive $1 million dollars each to support their ongoing, mission-driven work: Children’s National Hospital in Washington, D.C.; Nationwide Children’s Hospital in Columbus, Ohio; and the Children’s Brain Tumor Network, located at CHOP.
 The Lilabean Foundation is a member organization of the Children’s Brain Tumor Network.